Petroleum Geoscience (MSc and PG Dip)

 Study for a prestigious MSc in Petroleum Geoscience by distance learning

-Primarily suited to hydrocarbon industry professionals who wish to further develop knowledge and skills while continuing full or part-time time work, this online version of the well-established Royal Holloway MSc course has an international reputation for excellence in the petroleum industry.
+Primarily suited to hydrocarbon industry professionals who wish to further develop their knowledge and skills while working, this online version of the well-established Royal Holloway MSc course has an international reputation for excellence in the petroleum industry.